YAMATO

 Honda Civic car.
 And these guns could dangerously

-strike at an unprecedented range of 25 miles.
+strike at an unparalleled range of 25 miles.
 The nine guns were mounted on three

 turrets.
 Each of these turrets weighed more